colugomusic/scuff/README.md

 An instance of a CLAP or VST plugin.
 A device can be connected to other devices, even if they are in different processes, as long as they exist within the same **sandbox group**.

 ### Sandbox
 A process consisting of one or more **devices**.
 The hairy problem of communicating with the sandbox processes is encapsulated by the client library.
-A sandbox always part of a **sandbox group**.
+A sandbox is always part of a **sandbox group**.

 ### Sandbox Group
 A collection of sandboxes which can be processed as a group.
 Audio and event data can flow between sandboxes within the same group.